 1. Apply to Become a Walmart Seller

-Visit marketplace.walmart.com, click the “APPLY” button and complete all required fields, which includes name, address, company name, business website, category of business, annual online sales revenues (in USD), and more.
+Visit the Marketplace Application page, gather the list of the required information, and click Start Application.
+Complete all required fields, including your name, address, company name, business website, category of business, annual online sales revenues (in USD), and more.
 The form takes less than 10 minutes to complete, so make sure you’ve got all details in.
 Select “Save” and “Apply Now.”

 If you’re approved, you’ll be notified by e-mail with the subject “Your Walmart Seller Center account has been created.”